ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/scanning.md

 Once a LUN is scanned, it will remain stored in WMS Worker’s memory until another LUN is scanned or the current LUN is removed by clicking the X. If a LUN is scanned followed by a product from the list, the LUN screen will be skipped.
 If there is also a current location, both the location and product screens will be skipped, and the user will go directly to the quantity screen (unless there are lots, serial numbers, etc.).

+> [!Note]
+>

 After completing a line, the worker will return to the line list, and the current LUN will remain.
 If another product is scanned, the same process will repeat.
 If a current LUN is stored and a line is executed without scanning a product, the LUN screen will be skipped, and the stored LUN will be automatically applied to that line.

 > [!Note]
 > A logistic unit (LUN) cannot have availability in more than one location.
 If an attempt is made to place a logistic unit in a location while it already has availability in another location, an error will be thrown.
+> So if availability exists for the selected current LUN, the system will automatically set the Current Location to match the LUN's assigned location.

 ## Updated Scan Priorities